tolees/soldes/content/B07XDCGLJY-fr.md

 author: ring
 slug: 'B07XDCGLJY-fr'
 description:
-actualPrice: 18.02 EUR
+actualPrice: 19.62 EUR
 currency: EUR
-price: 18.02
+price: 19.62
 comparePrice: 39.99 EUR
 inStock: true
 prodname: 'DCL - Drone Championship League'
 country: 'fr'
 ---

-Está [DCL - Drone Championship League](https://www.amazon.fr/dp/B07XDCGLJY/?tag=tolees0d-21) con 54.94 de descuento por 18.02 EUR (original: 39.99 EUR) en el siguiente enlace!
+Está [DCL - Drone Championship League](https://www.amazon.fr/dp/B07XDCGLJY/?tag=tolees0d-21) con 50.94 de descuento por 19.62 EUR (original: 39.99 EUR) en el siguiente enlace!

 [![DCL - Drone Championship League](https://m.media-amazon.com/images/I/51lcAGWvJwL._SL200_.jpg)](https://www.amazon.fr/dp/B07XDCGLJY/?tag=tolees0d-21)

+Principales características:

+- game modes: free flight, time attack and online multiplayer (up to 30 people)
+- leader board: global leader board for each platform
+- choose from 27 different tracks ranging from torino (Italy), Sim at AI (China), laax (Switzerland), to many other real racing locations and several fantasy tracks.
+Many more to come.
+- Dcl the game is modelled closely on real-life drone flight behaviour - so close that the top performing pilots in the game can compete in the dcl Draft selection, where pilots will be drafted to real-life racing teams competing in the dcl
+- four distinct flight modes: Arcade Mode is perfect for beginners, thanks to the automated altitude control and simplified controls.
+Gps mode flies like your standard camera drone, with stabilisation and altitude control.
+Angle mode, also known as stabilised mode on some models is available on most amateur racing drones.
+Acro mode gives the Pilot more control, this is how real drone racing and freestyle pilots control their drones
+- physical presets: choose from three unique physical presets for your drone: Lightweight, dc19-standard, and heavyweight for a very different flight behaviour.
+Highly realistic flight physics in these three set ups keeps competition balanced.

 [Ver la oferta!!](https://www.amazon.fr/dp/B07XDCGLJY/?tag=tolees0d-21)